 Update on CRC for Transformations in Mining Economies Approval.

 MERC was invited last year to be a NSW partner in the establishment of the national Cooperative Research Centre (CRC) for Transformations in Mining Economies (CRC TiME) being established in Perth, Western Australia at University of Western Australia, at no cost to MERC.
 This fits in with our strategic plan by being involved in making a difference through research partnerships with Universities in Australia on various topics such as rehabilitation and post mining impacts on economies.

-The national partnership was required in order to get the grant announced below to set up the CRC for transforming mining economies from mining to no mining plus value add them.
+The national partnership was required in order to get the grant to set up the CRC for transforming mining economies from mining to no mining plus value add them.
 More will come from this partnership and delegates will be kept informed in due course from their regular newsletters.

 Related Matters of Interest – Mining and Energy Issues